jonathanmiller2/Deep-Neural-Network-Public/README.md

 * Learning rate scheme: [Stochastic with warm restarts](https://arxiv.org/pdf/1608.03983.pdf)
 * [Nesterov Momentum](http://cs231n.github.io/neural-networks-3/)
 * Sigmoid normalized inputs
 * 100% in Javascript!
-Full-stack AI development in a single language!
+Full-stack ML development in a single language!
 No python in sight!

 ---

-#### Website

-The website shows the input weights of the AI as colored squares that are seperated by node.
-The website makes a (**large**) request to a locally hosted server for all of the weights and renders them in javascript.

----

-#### Data Retrieval
+#### Data Retrieval and Management

-The data retrieval part of the project requests stock data from TD Ameritrade's API and stores it in a MongoDB database.
-It also calculates all of the indicators necessary for the AI.
+The data retrieval part of the project requests stock data from ~~TD Ameritrade's API~~ AlphaVantage's API and stores it in a MongoDB database.
+It also calculates all of the indicators necessary for the ML model.

+Originally the data was arranged such that each stock had it's own named collection, but then I moved into caches that could hold data for any stock, and which stock the caches used was rotated as the neural network finished.
+To determine what strings were actually symbols I retrieved a .csv of all of the tradable stocks on the NYSE, which is read in from populator.js.

+The database in question also held all of the weights, biases, velocities, as well as the prediction history.
+These were held in parrallel collections.